LBHackney-IT/API-Playbook/docs/static_code_analysis.md

 ** FxCop Error categories we have decided to NOT suppress: **

-CA1707: Identifiers should not contain underscores
+- CA1707: Identifiers should not contain underscores

-CA1052: Static holder types should be Static or NotInheritable
+- CA1052: Static holder types should be Static or NotInheritable

-CA1307: Specify StringComparison
+- CA1307: Specify StringComparison

-CA1822: Mark members as static
+- CA1822: Mark members as static

-CA1001: Types that own disposable fields should be disposable
+- CA1001: Types that own disposable fields should be disposable

-CA1823: Avoid unused private fields
+- CA1823: Avoid unused private fields

-CA1051: Do not declare visible instance fields
+- CA1051: Do not declare visible instance fields

 ** FxCop Error Categories we have decided to suppress: **

-CA1032: Implement standard exception constructors
+- CA1032: Implement standard exception constructors

-CA1062: Validate arguments of public methods
+- CA1062: Validate arguments of public methods

-CA1303: Do not pass literals as localized parameters
+- CA1303: Do not pass literals as localized parameters

-** Using Sonar (Website): **
+## Using Sonar (Website)

 ** Setting up Sonar can be done following this blog here. **